 Submit three letters of recommendation.
 Be sure to request them well in advance of the deadline.
 Read detailed instructions.

-You are required to audition in person.
-For specific audition requirements and how to schedule an in-person audition date after you have applied, contact your area of focus.
+For specific audition requirements and how to schedule an audition date after you have applied, contact your area of focus.

 Brass: Doctoral candidates should contact Wayne du Maine, Director of Brass Studies, at email@example.com for information about auditions and to schedule an audition.

 Jazz: There is no live audition for the PhD application in Jazz as the degree is research-based.
 We ask that applicants schedule an on-campus or phone interview with Dr. David Schroeder to discuss the application requirements, including GRE test scores and portfolio of creative work.
 Additionally, Dr. Schroeder will discuss the PhD curriculum, including academic course work, and the dissertation process.

 Piano: The program in Piano Studies requires a pre-screening video to be submitted via GetAcceptd , due no later than December 1.
 Selected candidates will be invited to a live audition and interview in mid-January 2024.
 For further information about the Ph.D., please contact Dr. Manuel Laufer, firstname.lastname@example.org.